thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-foundations.md

 >
 > -- Thompson, Organizations in Action, 1967, p12

-Thompson accepted Emery and Trist's premise of environmental turbulence but asked a pragmatic structural question: *How does an organization actually perform core work when the ground beneath it is constantly moving?* He posited that **an organisation is not either closed or open, it is both**.
+Thompson accepted Emery and Trist's premise of environmental turbulence but asked a pragmatic structural question: *How does an organization actually perform core work when the ground beneath it is constantly moving?* He posited that **an organisation is neither purely closed nor purely open, it is both**.
 The organisation copes with uncertainty by protecting their 'technical core', the production component of the organisation - i.e. the factory and its workers and engineers, or software teams with engineers, etc. - to act as a closed system, to maximise efficiency.
 We want to shield this off from the influence of the environment.
 But at the boundaries, the organisation must attend and adapt to changes in the environment.
 Therefore, it has to be open to environmental signals.
 As such, at its boundaries, it is an open system.
-To do this, the organisation creates 'boundary-spanning units' to absorb and buffer external shock waves.
+To do this, the organisation creates 'boundary-spanning units' (such as product management) to absorb and buffer external shock waves.
 Organisational design becomes an exercise in placing boundaries to minimize the cost of coordination under environmental uncertainty.

 ```plain
 [Emery & Trist's Turbulent Environment]